weleoka/discdex/README.md

 ### Known Issues/Missing Features:
 Functionality:

-* Needs to check the supplied path for validity.
 * Missing feature to extract metadata from multimedia files.
 Needs to import module like Hachoir which can read metadata of various files.
 Interesting data could be:
 	- Duration
 	- Encoding/codec